sukumardhoni/reciflix-ionic/readme.md

 Provide the latest writeup for reciflix  (Venkat)

 1.1) Directives to be developed for re-use (Venkat) recipe_display recipe display directive common for recipelist, search display, favourite display

 create an app.profile route to show User profile ( image , firstname, lastname, email)  (Mahesh)

+-- if user is from fb, get the image url from fb and store it in to the User model -- if local empty image use a blank user

 icon editor to create a Home icon with food theme or use a readymade food theme icon (like dinner plate etc) (Mahesh)